bcaffo/regmodsbook/manuscript/02_notation.md

 Z_i = \frac{X_i - \bar X}{s}
 {/$$}

-have empirical mean zero and empirical standard deviation 1.
+Has empirical mean zero and empirical standard deviation 1.
 The process of centering then scaling the data is called **normalizing** the data.
 Normalized data are centered at 0 and have units equal to standard deviations of the original data.
 Example, a value of 2 from normalized data means that data point was two standard deviations larger than the mean.